 Main advantages

-The main advantage of using Pure to register your accomplishments – from an assessment perspective – is that you can refer others to it without addressing individual entries.
-The Pure portal not only shows the kind and number of objects and activities registered under your name but also information on:
+The main advantage of using the research information system Pure to register your accomplishments – from an assessment perspective – is that you can refer others to it without addressing individual entries.
+The Research Information portal not only shows the kind and number of objects and activities registered under your name but also information on:

 • the intended public of an item (academic / professional / popular)